STANLEY/STELLA 2025

 Key responsibilities

-• We came up with an entirely new type of screens, meant to provide situation awareness from a distance while the vehicles are moving, thus raising worker’s confidence in automation.
+• A new type of screens, meant to provide situation awareness from a distance while the vehicles are moving, thus raising worker’s confidence in automation.
 People will be able to understand why the vehicles are moving and where are going at a glance.

-• We completely overhauled the information architecture of the application.
+• Overhauled the information architecture of the application.
 We separated completely the information related to the vehicle task (received through the back-end system) and the information related to the vehicle state generated from sensors, actuators and other vehicle hardware.

 • In the previous application, parameters were organised per type (e.g. all the boolean parameters together).
 We reorganised these parameters based on the hardware component they are related to, better matching the vehicle mental model of the users who perform maintenance.